Fyreum/fyreum-docs/docs/bedrock/storage-data-translators.md

 );
 ```

-This would set the default value of non-integers to `-1`, and load integers normally.
+This would load integers normally, but set the default value of non-integers to `-1`.